-Omega Diagnostics Ltd is focused on selling a wide range of specialist products, primarily in the immunoassay, in-vitro diagnostics (IVD) market within three segments:
+Omega Diagnostics Ltd is focused on selling a wide range of specialist products, primarily in the immunoassay, in-vitro diagnostics (IVD) market within two segments:

 Our Mission is to improve human health and well-being through innovative diagnostic tests and global partnerships.

 Omega Diagnostics Ltd is the controller and responsible for your personal data.

 We have appointed a data protection officer (DPO) who is responsible for overseeing questions in relation to this Policy.
 If you have any questions about this Policy, including any requests to exercise your legal rights, please contact the DPO using the details set out below.

 Email address: firstname.lastname@example.org

 The company has three offices one in Scotland (HQ), England and India:

 Omega Diagnostics Ltd. (HQ),